 (8) Technology education one credit that includes the application of knowledge, tools, and skills to solve practical problems and extend human capabilities; and

 (9) One of the following:

-(a) Two credits of world language or two credits of American Sign Language;
+(a) Two credits of world language, which may include American Sign Language;

 (b) Two credits of advanced technology education; or